 THEA 7512X Directing II: Rehearsal Process and Problems Minimum of 60 hours; 3 credits The director's relationship to the actor in the creation of a theater event; establishment of a common language.
 Culminates in a forty-minute prethesis production.
 Spring term.
-Prerequisite: Theater $7511X\ [775.2X]$ or permission of the chairperson.
+Prerequisite: Theater 7511X [775.2X] or permission of the chairperson.
 THEA 7513X Directing III: Interpreting the Classics Minimum of 60 hours; 3 credits Advanced study of new and classic texts to be selected and developed as scene study in collaboration with other theater artists.
 Fall term.
 Prerequisite: Theater 7511X [775.2X] and 7512X [776.2X]; or permission of the chairperson.
 THEA 7514X Directing IV: Problems in Style Minimum of 60 hours; 3 credits Focus on the evolution of the director's personal vision with particular emphasis on visual and aural organization.
 Prerequisite: Theater 7511X [775.2X], 7512X [776.2X], and 7513X [777.2X]; or permission of the chairperson.
 THEA 7515X Advanced Seminar in Directing Minimum of 60 hours; 3 credits Theory and practice of advanced problems in theater directing of classic plays for contemporary audiences; application of theory in rehearsal and performance.
 Spring term.
 Prerequisite: Theater 7511X [775.2X], 7512X [776.2X], and permission of the chairperson.
 THEA 7516X Stage and Company Management 45 hours; 3 credits Professional procedures and practices for the rehearsal, technical preparation, performance and touring of theater, opera, and dance productions.
 Prerequisite: permission of the chairperson.

-Performing Arts management THEA 7611X Principles of Performing Arts Administration 45 hours; 3 credits Introduction to history and methods of producing in the performing arts.
+Performing Arts management THEA 7610X Accounting for the Performing and Media Arts 45 hours; 3 credits Introduction to the principles of financial and managerial accounting; including cash and accrual accounting, the preparation of financial statements, budgeting, as well as an introduction to taxation and accounting controls used to safeguard company assets.
+Prerequisites: Permission of the Chairman or Concentration Head THEA 7611X Principles of Performing Arts Administration 45 hours; 3 credits Introduction to history and methods of producing in the performing arts.
 Economic and administrative structuring of performing arts companies and institutions.
 Fall term.
 Prerequisite: Permission of the head of the concentration.

-THEA 7612X Business Management of the Performing Arts 45 hours; 3 credits Managerial organization and structuring of contemporary performing arts ventures, companies, institutions.
+THEA 7612X Business Management for the Performing Arts 45 hours; 3 credits Managerial organization and structuring of contemporary performing arts ventures, companies, institutions.
 Economics, accounting, budgeting, box office organization and control.
 Spring term.
-Prerequisite: Accounting 7101X and permission of the head of the concentration.
+Prerequisite: THEA 7610X Accounting for the Performing and Media Arts and permission of the head of concentration.
 THEA 7613X Promotion and Marketing for the Performing Arts 45 hours; 3 credits Practical methods for marketing performing arts companies.
 Spring Term.
 Prerequisite: must be taken in the same semester as 7612X [774.9] and permission of the head of the concentration.
 THEA 7614X Technology and the Performing Arts 45 hours; 3 credits Study of current and future performing arts management relationships between technology and the live performing arts; theory, principle, and practice.
 Computerized business, box office, production systems, cable and other video production, and marketing of live arts events.
 Fall term.
 Prerequisite: permission of the head of the concentration.